Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 Now, Trezor supports more than 6 cryptocurrencies (including LTC):

-It has a small OLED screen which shows a randomly generated nine digit pin code and a 24-word recovery seed to keep your funds safe in an offline environment.
+It has a small OLED screen that shows a randomly generated nine-digit pin code and a 24-word recovery seed to keep your funds safe in an offline environment.

 It is a very light and portable device, similar to the Ledger Nano S.

-It is available in 3 colors – white, gray, and black – and costs $99.
+It is available in 3 colours – white, grey, and black – and costs $99.

 3. Exodus (Desktop Wallet)